lucylow/Stochastic_SoundCloud/README.md

 * num_steps = 128
 * primer_melody = 60 (middle C on piano)

-All LSTM networks used in experiments had two hidden layers and each hidden layer had 256 hidden neurons with initial learning rate of 0.001.
+RNN LSTM networks used in experiments had two hidden layers and each hidden layer had 256 hidden neurons with initial learning rate of 0.001.
 The minibatch size was 64 and to avoid over-fitting the dropout rate was set to a ratio of 0.5.

 ---
 ## Results